Readme-Workflows/Readme-Icons/README.md

 ## Why use this and not the actual source?

-There are many reasons why you should use this repository and not the source of the SVG directly.
+There are multiple reasons to use this over the existing sources:

-The first one being that the SVG icons here may be colored compared to their often white/black counter parts available in source, which may not look good everywhere and often cannot be recoloured that easy.
-Additionally is it easier to have a single source compared to multiple ones.
-And finally, can you use versions from a specific point in time, thanks to GitHub keeping instances of images saved under specific commit hashes.
+1. **Recoloured SVGs**
+   There is no easy way to recolour existing SVG icons without manipulating their `<svg>` or `<path>` tags, especially with markdown-syntaxes.
+   Here, the icons have receieved new colours where needed to represent their common use place.
+This allows you to have coloured SVG icons without much work.
+2. **Single Source**
+   Thanks to this Repository will you only have a single source you need to use compared to other places.
+This reduces the need of maintainability a lot as you don't have to worry about the source suddenly changing or even being gone.
+3. **Safe**
+   Using this Repository over the source is much more save, as we won't remove existing SVG icons without any prior notice.
+   If we do plan to remove an icon will we inform you about this through our Pull Request or on our [Discord Server][discord].

 ## Icons